graphql/graphql-spec/spec/Section 3 -- Type System.md

 Fields may accept arguments to configure their behavior.
 These inputs are often scalars or enums, but they sometimes need to represent more complex values.

-A GraphQL Input Object defines a set of input fields; the input fields are either scalars, enums, or other input objects.
+A GraphQL Input Object defines an ordered set of named input fields; the input fields are either scalars, enums, or other input objects.
 This allows arguments to accept arbitrarily complex structs.

 In this example, an Input Object called `Point2D` describes `x` and `y` inputs: